phinixplus/docs/source/preface/document.typ

 -	For the code blocks the #link(nerd)[Nerd Fonts] variant of the monospace font "#link(mono)[Inconsolata]" was used.
--	Internal links (references) are in blue color with the exception of the contents page and footnotes.
+-	Internal links (references) are in blue color with the exception of the contents page.
 -	External links (hyperlinks) are underlined and in blue color (as shown above).